 Even though our dispute might not suggest so, there is a happy-end for the 4 lonely candidate stories.
 Although they represent a sad probe into soul of the contemporary data analyst, they also show a way how to brake the vicious circle.
 Based on their talks and my own expert experience I would suggest you following 3 steps out of the loneliness:

 Step 1: Self-diagnostics.
 The real change can happen only if participants admit there is an issue to address.
 This makes the change needed and unavoidable.
 Thus, please give yourself following 3 questions: 1] Do I have a boss, who understands my job to extent that (s)he would be able to temporarily step in during my absence?
 2] Is there somebody else in our company that I can ask if I am doing my Data Science tasks correctly or give me tips if I got stuck?
-3] Did I have a chance to get my hands dirty on at least 2 new analytical approaches last 6-9 months that I never tried before?
-If at least one “NO” has come to previous three questions, you should seriously think about your analytical future.
+3] Did I have a chance to get my hands dirty on at least 2 new analytical approaches that I never tried before over the last 6-9 months?
+If at least one “NO” emerged for you in previous three questions, you should seriously think about your analytical future.

 Step 2: Deep breath before the dive.
 If you self-diagnosed yourself for a move ahead, do not run to job portals to look for new job ads.
 Before you embrace the switch, get ready for the leap.
 If you start looking for a new job now right away, you will most likely fail to get one.
 Grab a bit of self-discipline.
 Take some on-line courses, watch YouTube videos on your new desired expertise.
 But foremost, force yourself to really try by your own hands the new skills that you will need in new job.
 Maybe start here.

 Step 3: Look for real Data Science leader in real Data Science team.
 To escape the analytical loneliness for real, one has to solve all the three underlying factors.
-Therefore, you have to find a job, where you will be part of the larger team working on Data Science, the team that will be led by person with own, real analytical experience.
+Therefore, .. (a) you have to find a job, where you will be .. (b) part of the larger team working on Data Science and the team … (c) will be led by person with own, real analytical experience.
 Team that has ambition to work on plenty of new, analytics relying projects.
 Don’t get fooled by sexy offers of companies where one of the 3 aspects is hyped.
-Start-up’s often look as cool place to work, but often is accompanied with inexperienced founder who “just” had a great idea OR dire DYI conditions that leave you weak to unreliable systems or neighbour teams.
+Start-up’s often look as cool place to work, but often is accompanied with inexperienced founder who “just” had a great idea OR dire DYI conditions that leave you weak to unreliable systems or unskilled neighbor teams.
 I advise you to start the search by nailing down interesting projects and check on who is leading them.
-Alternatively, you can start your search from great analytics manager and check is his team works on something that would make you dream big again.
-With high quality managers do not bother to revisit your former bosses as well.
+Alternatively, you can start your search from respected analytics manager and check is his team works on something that would make you dream big again.
+With high quality managers do not bother to revisit your former bosses’ profiles as well.
 As they say in airplane security instructions: “Look around, as your nearest emergency exit may be located behind you as well”.

 On final note, let me emphasize that analytical loneliness might be a cyclic phenomenon.
-As the Data Science industry takes traction, teams will grow and finaly form generation of nature Data Science leaders.
+As the Data Science industry takes traction, teams will grow and finally form generation of nature Data Science leaders.
 However, in our region it make take well 5-7 years before happening so.
 Hence, probably a bit too long of a period to “shelter against the storm” in your recent hiding.
 Thus, if you identified yourself with some aspects of analysts’ loneliness, do not sooth yourself, it will get better sometime.
 Repeatedly do the same stuff, in stable, well-payed job, where my boss does not know enough to mess into my job or to fire me, can sound like recipe for nice life.
 So rather than galvanizing you to action, I ask you to give it a thought: How will the whole industry shift in the meantime?
-How does my chances to switch to more sophisticated analytics improve/worsen as I enjoy the invincible times?
-Whether you decide to stay or get ready for the leap, let me wish you days and months without analytical loneliness.
+How do my chances to switch to more sophisticated analytics improve/worsen as I enjoy the “invincible” times?
+No matter if you decide to stay or get ready for the leap, let me wish you months (or years) without analytical loneliness.